quitesimpleorg/exile.h/README.md

 ## Status
 No release yet, expiremental, API is unstable, builds will break on updates of this library.

+Currently, it's mainly evolving according to the needs of my other projects.

 ## Features

   - Systemcall filtering (using seccomp-bpf)